3mdeb/hackathon/docs/index.md

   <b>Have a good oldie to flash but afraid to break something?</b>
 </h2>

 Don't worry...
-The hackathon will be organized in the form of workshop where you will learn how to flash coreboot on various hardware platforms using DYI and professional tools.
+The hackathon will be organized in the form of a workshop where you will learn how to flash coreboot on various hardware platforms using DYI and professional tools.

-Also a team of experts will be watching over your hardware safety at any time.
+Also, a team of experts will be watching over your hardware safety at any time.
-And if anything goes wrong (it sometimes just happen) we will recover it from bricked state.
+And if anything goes wrong (it sometimes just happens) we will recover it from its bricked state.

-So do not hesitate and bring your platform with you, we will help analyze your hardware and feasibility of coreboot flashing.
+So do not hesitate and bring your platform with you, we will help analyze your hardware and the feasibility of coreboot flashing.

 <h2 align="left" style="color: #38d430;">
   <b>I already have coreboot on my machine and don't want to waste my time on the hackathon</b>
 </h2>

-You have coreboot on your machine, really?
+Do you have coreboot on your machine?
+Yes?
 That's great news!
 But we encourage you to come anyway.
 With almost 100% certainty your corebooted machine firmware can become even better and we will show you numerous ways how you can improve it.

 Slowly getting interested?
-Good...
 Want more?
 Then come hack with us!

 <h2 align="left"  style="color: #38d430;">
   <b>The goal of the hackathon</b>
 </h2>

-As an active contributor, promoter of the open-source firmware and creator of Dasharo open-source firmware distribution, the 3mdeb Team wants to familiarize hackathon attendees with the process of coreboot initial deployment for the selected platforms.
+As an active contributor, promoter of the open-source firmware, and creator of Dasharo open-source firmware distribution, the 3mdeb Team wants to familiarize hackathon attendees with the process of coreboot initial deployment for the selected platforms.
 For this part of the event, 3mdeb will provide the